YasinKhawaja/leap/frontend/README.md

 ### Capabilities
 * Name isn't unique for capabilities

-### Passwords
-* Upon signup, login and reset password the passwords are send as plain text to the api -> change this so it's encrypted

 ### Company
 * Enum of countries in list with search option since too many options.